hemicharly/api-gateway-grpc-microservice/README.md

-## gRPC Microservice with Typescript
+## Gateway and gRPC microservice with Typescript
-gRPC example of crud with typescript and nodejs
+Gateway and gRPC microservice example of crud with typescript and nodejs

 #### 1. Requirements Installation